How To Create Effective Lead Generation Quizzes (+Examples)

 This is a great example of the content you should share at this stage.
 It keeps everything short and to the point, while also giving your new lead the power to dive deeper if they choose.

 Do not overload your audience with information at this stage.
-This is what your Quiz Funnel is for (more on this soon).
-You can deliver further help over email and even direct them to a guide, swipe file, or workbook.
-Yet the content you share on the back of your questions should remain short and sweet.
+The content you share on the back of your questions should remain short and sweet.

 - Offer a glimpse into what comes next…